 As new generations rise in marginalized communities, they often reject the collective term used by the previous generation, seeing it as saturated with the negative connotations given it by the privileged majority.
 So they assert a new collective term.
 Asian American, not Oriental.
-People with disabilities, not the handicapped.
+"Disabled people" replaces "people with disabilities," which replaced "the handicapped."
 There's a period of resistance, and the new generation is energized by the feeling they're really changing things as they struggle.
 The privileged majority squawks: “Why are you people always changing your names and expecting me to care and keep track of it?
 Why is saying 'colored people' offensive when 'people of color' is not?”
 Some do get educated as a history of inequality is explained to them, and this energizes the activists.

 This period of struggle over a new collective term is not limited to fights with the privileged majority.
 The older generation of people within a marginalized community can also resist giving up the term on the banners under which they fought.
 Hence we still have the NAACP—the National Association for the Advancement of Colored People.
 When the Gay Community became the Lesbian and Gay Community, there was a lot of bickering.
 The struggle to expand that to Lesbian, Gay and Bisexual Community was vigorous.
 Getting large organizations that spoke in terms of “gay rights” to add trans people and speak of LGBT rights was a substantial battle.
 And these struggles continue, with intersex people and asexual people and others trying to expand the community umbrella to cover them, and the experiences of cis gay men and lesbians still centered.